TypEktor/Aerial-Image-Geolocalisation-Using-Road-Detection/Code/Road Detection/README.md

 Furthermore, the code is provided in .py format, instead of .ipynb.
 This is because the code is still in progress to be converted into an automated pipeline, instead of different .ipynb files.
 As mentioned earlier, with good knowledge of ML and Google Colab, someone will be able to load everything in Google Colab and run the code.

-There is a total of 9 .py files:
+There is a total of 9 Python files:

-- 1 Manipulation.py
+- **1 Manipulation.py : ** The file that manipulates the initial high resolutional aerial images.
+This contains the code for cropping and saving the new images (256 x 256 x 3) and for compressing the images and their respective masks into a h5py file.

-- 2 Road Detection train.py
+- **2 Road Detection train.py : ** This file contains the structure of the road detection process.
+Training process

-- 3 Road Detection test.py
+- **3 Road Detection test.py : ** This file contains the testing process.
+Testing the different UNets.

-- Acquire_Mass_data
+- **Acquire_Mass_data : ** This is the file used for downloading the Massachusetts Roads Dataset.
+These images have been used together with the initial Dataset

-- Metrics.py
+- **Metrics.py : ** A file containing all the  custom loss functions and accuracy metrics used for evaluating the models

-- Unet.py
+- **Unet.py : ** A file containing a function with the Unet architecture

-- Res_Unet.py
+- **Res_Unet.py : ** A file containing a function with the Residual Unet architecture

-- MultiResUnet.py
+- **MultiResUnet.py : ** A file containing a function with the Multi-Residual Unet architecture

-- VGG_19.py
+- **VGG_19.py : ** A file containing a function with the VGG 19 architecture